Quick Links

 1. Increase in online accommodation searches

 72% of mobile bookings happen 48 hours after consumers search terms like ‘tonight’ and ‘today.’
-Most people book their trips quickly.
+Besides, many individuals tend to book their trips hastily.
 Users no longer call hotels or go through tour operators.
+People who search for hotels online and offline are more likely to book a room than those who use traditional channels like tour agencies.

 What does this mean for the industry?